 The average settlement in 2020 was only $59,235.42.
 Most people are shocked to learn this fact because it does not seem like much money.
 This is especially true for someone who needs lifetime medical treatment and work restrictions.
 Many of our clients get more than average when the evidence supports ongoing medical care and work restrictions.

+Medical evidence can be used to maximize a workers comp settlement.
 Many of the individuals we represent have their work injury benefits disputed.
 This means the insurance company won’t pay for additional medical treatment.
 We tell our clients to use their health insurance to see a doctor.
-This can serve as proof that additional medical treatment is needed and will help maximize your workers’ comp settlement in Michigan.
+This can serve as proof that additional medical treatment is needed and will help increase the settlement value.
 It also ensures that medical treatment continues so a person can get better faster.
 It is critical to have a doctor who supports continuing disability by giving work restrictions.

 Michigan workman’s comp law underwent dramatic changes in 2011.
 Insurance companies are now permitted to use post-injury wage earning capacity (PIWEC) to say an employee is only “partially disabled.”
 Insurance companies hire so-called “vocational experts” to prepare labor market surveys.
 This often results in a reduction of the weekly comp rate based upon jobs that might not even exist.
 The amount an insurance company must pay in wage loss benefits impacts how much it will pay for a settlement.